 Proteins: meats and beans are primary sources of protein.
 This is essential for wound healing and muscle maintenance and development.
 Healthy animal protein include red meats, poultry, and fish.
 Plant base protein is also a great way to fill this category.
 Options include lentils, beans, peas, almonds, sunflower seeds, and walnuts.

 Dairy: this can provide essential nutrients such as protein, calcium, and vitamin D. Dairy-free milks are great alternatives as well.
-They can be made from flax seed, almonds & cashews, soy, oats, & coconuts.
+They can be made from flax seed, almonds & cashews, soy, oats, and coconuts.